8 Reasons Employees Don’t Trust Their Boss or Company

 Trust and loyalty are difficult to come by in the professional world.
-While the millennial generation seems happy enough to job-hop their way to the top, more and more employers are looking for ways to increase employee loyalty within their organizations.
-Finding new and trustworthy employees is difficult and expensive, and even as many people are willing to lie on their resumes to get the job they want, most wouldn’t want their employers betraying their confidence in similar fashion.
+While millennials seem happy enough to job hop their way to the top, more and more employers are looking for ways to increase employee loyalty within their organizations.
+Finding new and trustworthy employees is difficult and expensive.
+And though many people are willing to lie on their resumes to get the jobs they want, most wouldn’t want their employers betraying their confidence in similar fashion.

 But there have been signs that the tides are turning.
-Employers have started to implement new ways to keep employees around, and the numbers show that more raises and promotions are being handed out to loyal, long-time workers.
-That means there is at least some sort of divide being bridged between management and labor, in some organizations.
+Employers have started to implement new ways to keep employees around, and the numbers show more raises and promotions are being handed out to loyal, long-time workers.

-When we dig a little deeper, however, it becomes clear that there’s still a wide gulf when it comes to confidence in our employers.
-The latest Trust Barometer report from Edelman all but confirms it.
-The annual report, now in its 16th iteration, took the pulse of tens of thousands of workers, in an effort to see just how much trust (or distrust) is prevalent in the economy.
+But there’s still a wide gulf when it comes to confidence in our employers.
+The 2016 Trust Barometer report from Edelman all but confirms it.
+The report took the pulse of tens of thousands of workers to see just how much trust (or distrust) is prevalent in the economy.

 2. Short-term thinking